 Greta replied: “It doesn’t take a college degree in economics to realize that our remaining 1,5° carbon budget and ongoing fossil fuel subsidies and investments don’t add up.
 So, either you tell us how to achieve this mitigation or explain to future generations and those already affected by the climate emergency why we should abandon our climate commitments.”

-All this power from a kid who just turned seventeen.
+All this power from a kid who just turned nineteen.
 Who says you can’t change the world?

 Greta is an amazing example of an outsider who is achieving great things, rising above the haters and inspiring action on an important cause.

 People often do not expect a lot from those who do not fit into socially accepted traditions of how to act, look and think.
-Actually, originals like Greta Thunberg show that you can and should shake things up, defy conventions, and follow your heart.
-We can all achieve greatness.
+Activists like Greta Thunberg show that you can and should shake things up, defy conventions, and follow your heart.